underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 Doodle and Compose are both designed in a classicly functional manner.
 The user builds a representation of the desired output using a set of primitive objects and combinators.
-The library then compiles or interprets the representation to produce the final result.
+The library then interprets the representation to produce the final result.
-This design, separating composition and interpretation, offers a number of advantages, and can be worked into many business logic applications:
+Although we have used this idea of combinator libraries for media applications, the same ideas apply to business applications.

  - User code is simple and declarative, describing only the expected output